packetracer/ACI/README.md

 ------------
 Notes from author:
 I'm not responsible if you mess up your environment.
 You probably already messed it up by buying ACI in the first place.
+Safety not guaranteed.

 These scripts are tuned for my naming conventions.
 It should be mostly trivial to adjust templates to meet your naming needs.